TodePond/TodePondDotCom/wikiblogarden/tadi-web/entry-points/readme.md

 ## Resurrection

 The tadi web is simple.
 But why?
-What's the point in being simple?
+What's the point of being simple?

 It's *not* to make it less likely to fail.

-It's so that it can be rebuilt *when it fails* (again and again and again).
+It's so that it can be rebuilt **when it fails** (again and again and again).

 > Everything fails eventually.
 Learn to bounce back.